michaelhtran120/MUI-React-Weather-App/README.md

 1. Add a toggle functionality from imperial to metric
 2. Add graphics/illustration to display weather type. (e.g. Cloudy, Sunny, Rain etc...)
 3. Include additional data such as wind speed and humidity.
 4. Make create a new layout for better UX.
+(Completed 10/28)
-5. Implement an hourly forecast
+5. Implement an hourly forecast (Completed 10/28)

 ## Review